 If you're planning a surfing trip to Siargao, bookmark this page and take note of all the details you need for the ultimate experience at the Surfing Capital of the Philippines.

-Surfing in Siargao can be done year-round, but the most popular surfing spot in the Philippines, Cloud 9, is best visited from September to November; these months provide waves that go as high as 12 feet in some places with others at 8 feet.
+Surfing in Siargao can be done year-round, but the most popular surfing spot in the Philippines, Cloud 9, is best visited from September to November or during the rainy season in the Philippines; these months provide waves that go as high as 12 feet in some places with others at 8 feet.

 Generally, the peak swell season in General Luna (where Cloud 9 is) is from May to November, while it's from November to April in the municipality of Pilar, though expect some heavy rainfall at this time, as well.